Crockpot Breakfast Casserole with Ham and Gruyere

 I cannot impress this upon you enough: MAKE.THIS.CASSEROLE.
 Our team and families here at Thriving Home couldn’t get enough of it!
 Here’s why…

-- Flavor and Color: With layers of hash browns, crispy bacon, gooey Gruyere cheese, Parmesan, roasted red peppers, kale, and more, it’s a sight to behold, smell, and devour!
+- Flavor and Color: With layers of hash browns, ham, Gruyere cheese, cheddar, roasted red peppers, kale, and more, it’s a sight to behold, smell, and devour!

 - Easy to Make Ahead: Similar to our Spinach and Bacon Quiche, prep this ahead for your next holiday gathering or when you host guests.
 Store it in the fridge for up to 3 days or in the freezer (using our instructions below) for up to 3 months.

-- BIG Batch: Serves 10-12 people and is great for feeding a crowd, like these other meals for large groups.
+- BIG Batch: Easily serves 10-12 people and is great for feeding a crowd, like these other meals for large groups.

 - Accurate Cook Time: Most recipes online have you overcook your casserole (overnight is waaay too long!).
 The correct cook time is actually only 4 hours on low according to multiple tests in our kitchens and according to America’s Test Kitchen’s cookbooks.
 So, this is perfect for a brunch, Easter lunch, or a breakfast-for-dinner option.